phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 ### Using Vagrant For Development
 You may develop code for this repository on your host.
 Make sure the VM is running to test the server in your web browser.

+* Clone the repository, and develop and commit code on your host.
 * Code is in HTML, CSS, and PHP.
 * You do *not* need to install PHP on your host.
-* Develop and commit code on your host.
 * To test any code changes, the Vagrant VM needs to be updated with this command: `vagrant up --provision-with refresh`
+    * Some composer libraries are dormant, and checking for composer library updates can take extra time when all you want is to refresh your own code.
+Therefore, checking for composer library updates is separate: `vagrant up --provision-with composer-update`
 * You can view the VM server webpage at `http://localhost:50080`
 * A MySQL database viewer can connect to the VM server at `localhost`, port `53306`.